Search sheldonbrown.com and sheldonbrown.org

 The 1991-2009 hubs were never very common, are no longer sold and can be tricky or impossible to repair, due to parts un-availability.
 But who knows, you might have a couple of these lying around so you can cannibalize and keep one going.

 The first of these hubs were the "5-Star" (5-Speed Sturmey-Archer) hubs, introduced in 1991.
 The 5-Star hubs had cantilevered planet-gear axles, that is, the axles were only supported at one end, a Bad Idea.
 They were shifted by dual pullchains: the one on the right for high, middle and low, and the one on the left for a wider and narrower range.

-Later versions of these hubs, sometimes called the Summit series, included a patented "ball locking" mechanism for the sun gears.
-Some continued to be made, or sold out of remaining inventory, until SunRace/Sturmey Archer rolled out a new wide-range series of 5-speed hubs in 2009.
-Model codes for Summit series hubs followed the pattern X-RD5, where R indicates rear, D a drum brake and 5 the number of gears.
-The ball-locking mechanism was reportedly unreliable in the 7-speed hubs: please see comments below.
-Whether the ball locking mechanism was as unreliable in the 5-speed hubs, I [John Allen] don't know.
+Later versions of single-cable 5-speed hubs, sometimes called the Summit series, included a patented "ball locking" mechanism for the sun gears.
+Some of these hubs continued to be made, or sold out of remaining inventory, until SunRace/Sturmey Archer rolled out a new wide-range series of 5-speed hubs in 2009.
+The hub really needed 7mm or more of cable travel for the 1-2 and 4-5 shifts, but the plastic trigger shifter provided with these hubs provides only 6.5mm of travel for these shifts.
+The ball-locking mechanism was reportedly unreliable in the 7-speed hubs.
+Please also see comments on the 7-speed ball-locking hubs below, which probably also apply to the 5-speed hubs.

 |Sprinter||1993||Single cable||Technical information

 |SAB-5 Steelite w/drum brake||1998||Single cable||Parts list|